 The following story could have aptly been titled either “Chicago Echoes in Seattle” or, alternatively, “Rashomon Echoes in Seattle’s News Media.”
-The former potential title would be due to the story’s instigation by the provocative verdict in the “Chicago Seven” trial — crucially revealed nationwide on the date in focus here — and the latter due to the story’s wildly conflicting accounts given by, respectively, the organizers of the protest event involved and Seattle’s then-two leading daily newspapers.
+The former potential title would allude to the story’s instigation by the provocative verdict in the Chicago Seven trial — crucially expected nationwide on the date in focus here — and the latter to the story’s wildly conflicting accounts given by, respectively, the organizers of the protest event involved and Seattle’s then-two leading daily newspapers.

 In the conveniently short version, a large group of anti-Establishment protesters would display the worst tendencies of the American Left of their time by recklessly vandalizing a crucial section of downtown Seattle, clashing along the way with cops and, eventually, prosecutors.

-All involved in the story would likely agree, at least, that the “Chicago Seven” trial was at the heart of the clash that shook Seattle that day.
-In mid-February 1970, the trial of the seven infamous defendants charged with “interstate conspiracy to incite a riot” during the 1968 Democratic National Convention in Chicago was obviously winding down towards a highly anticipated verdict.
-The “Seven” in question, cueing the nation’s anti-Establishment masses, had then called for their many disparate supporters to organize local demonstrations nationwide on “The Day After” the impending verdict.
+All involved in the story would likely agree, at least, that the Chicago Seven trial was at the heart of the clash that shook Seattle that day.
+In mid-February 1970, the trial of the seven infamous defendants charged with interstate conspiracy to incite a riot during the 1968 Democratic National Convention in Chicago was obviously winding down towards a highly anticipated verdict.
+The Seven in question, cueing the nation’s anti-Establishment masses, had then called for their many disparate supporters to organize local demonstrations nationwide on “The Day After” (TDA) the impending verdict.

 Enter the Seattle Liberation Front.
-The SLF was a brazenly “radical” organization formed one mere month prior to the impending “Day After,” inspired by a provocative public appearance in Seattle on January 17 by Chicago defendant Jerry Rubin.
+The SLF was a brazenly radical organization formed one mere month prior to the impending Day After, inspired by a provocative public appearance in Seattle on January 17 by Chicago defendant Jerry Rubin.
 (See the RSR entry “January 17, 1970: Jerry Rubin Brings the Chicago Noise to Seattle” for details.)
-The SLF wasted no time in planning a “TDA” demonstration to be held at Seattle’s U.S. Federal Courthouse downtown at Fifth Avenue and Spring Street — never mind the inconvenient mystery of the Chicago verdict’s exact date.
+The SLF wasted no time in planning a TDA demonstration to be held at Seattle’s U.S. Federal Courthouse downtown at Fifth Avenue and Spring Street — never mind the inconvenient mystery of the Chicago verdict’s exact date.

-For the Seven’s nationwide supporters, this served as both a deadline cue and an inflammatory catalyst for the impending “Day After.”
-Despite pacifist pleas for genuinely cool reason–such as, in Seattle, the earlier, written pledge of SLF co-founder Michael Lerner “that we have no intention of introducing violence into [Seattle’s] demonstration” — Hoffman’s pre-emptive legal strike had apparently infused the nation’s antiwar movement with a profoundly frustrated rage that no pacifist leadership could possibly contain.
+While Helix agreed to publish the manifesto, Crowley’s anxiety, along with that of his kindred Helixistas, would soon prove well founded.
+On the Saturday prior to TDA, Julius Hoffman, the presiding judge in the Chicago trial — already then loathed by much of America’s radical youth — sentenced all of the Chicago Seven, along with their attorneys, for contempt of court.
+This was before the Chicago jury had yet reached a proper verdict.
+For the Chicago Seven’s nationwide supporters, Hoffman’s abrupt action served as both a deadline cue and an inflammatory catalyst for the impending Day After.
+Despite several pacifist pleas for restraint — such as, in Seattle, the earlier, written pledge of Michael Lerner on behalf of the SLF “that we have no intention of introducing violence into [Seattle’s] demonstration” — Hoffman’s pre-emptive legal strike apparently infused the nation’s antiwar movement with a collective rage that no pacifist sentiment could possibly contain.

-“The demonstrators came prepared for war … They were armed with pipes, clubs, chains, paint and tear gas … and they used them all.”
+“The demonstrators came prepared for war . . .
+They were armed with pipes, clubs, chains, paint, and tear gas . . . and they used them all.”

-One major point of contention between the protesters’ accounts of the mêlée and those of The Seattle Times and the Seattle Post-Intelligencer concerned the massive use of tear gas, which was plentiful enough for clouds to be seen rising over downtown from Interstate 5.
-While the Seattle Police Department officially denied using tear gas, and the Times and the P-I both dutifully reported the SPD’s allegation that it was the protesters who had brought the tear gas with them, eyewitness accounts published in Helix two days later declared the opposite: the police had used the tear gas, and one sole demonstrator at one point lobbed a gas bomb into the courthouse — after it had been thrown outside by police inside the building.
+One major point of contention between the protesters’ accounts of the melee and those of The Seattle Times and the Seattle Post-Intelligencer concerned the massive use of tear gas, which was plentiful enough for clouds to be seen rising over downtown from Interstate 5.
+While the Seattle Police Department officially denied using tear gas, and the Times and the P-I both dutifully reported the SPD’s allegation that it was the protesters who had brought the tear gas with them, eyewitness accounts published in Helix two days later declared the opposite: the police had used the tear gas, and one sole demonstrator at one point lobbed a tear gas bomb into the courthouse — after it had been thrown outside by police inside the building.

-In addition, despite initial statements from the SPD and the Mayor’s Office commending the officers on the scene for their “restraint,” the degree of police violence was allegedly drastic enough that the P-I, at least, joined Helix in reporting several instances of police recklessly attacking protesters and innocent bystanders alike.
+Additionally, despite initial statements from the SPD and the Mayor’s Office commending the officers on the scene for their “restraint,” the degree of police violence was allegedly drastic enough that the P-I, at least, joined Helix in reporting several instances of police recklessly attacking protesters and innocent bystanders alike.

-When the smoke finally cleared, up to eighty-nine people had been arrested, scores were injured, and an estimated $75,000 worth of property damage had been done downtown.
-Among the other results of Seattle’s “TDA” fiasco, our city would soon claim its own anti-Establishment “Seven,” as that same number of people would soon be named as protest organizers responsible for the riot.
-The “Seattle Seven” would then be tracked down, arrested, and put on trial later that year in an odd local microcosm of the Chicago trial.
+When the smoke finally cleared, up to eighty-nine persons had been arrested, scores were injured, and an estimated $75,000 worth of property damage had been done downtown.
+Among the other results of Seattle’s TDA fiasco, our city would soon claim its own anti-Establishment “Seven,” as that same number of persons would soon be named as protest organizers allegedly responsible for the riot.
+The Seattle Seven would then be tracked down, arrested, and put on trial during autumn 1970 in an uncanny local microcosm of the Chicago trial.
 And, unfortunately, the whole affair would give the reputation of Seattle’s antiwar movement a black eye that would not soon heal.

 –Jeff Stevens.
-Sources: “Stop the Courts,” “bertold brecht” (a.k.a.
-Charles “Chip” Marshall), Helix, Feb.
-12, 1970; “U.S. Courthouse Attacked; 80 Arrested, Score Injured,” Larry McCarten, Don Carter and Craig Smith, The Seattle Post-Intelligencer, Feb.
-18, 1970, p.
-1; “Gas Lingers, Charges Filed,” The Seattle Post-Intelligencer, Feb.
-18, 1970, p.
-3; “Rioters’ Damage Put At $30,000; 75 Arrested,” Don Hannula, The Seattle Times, Feb.
-18, 1970, p.
-1; “Uhlman Praises Police Conduct, Warns ‘Hooligans’,” The Seattle Times, Feb.
-18, 1970, p.
-1; “14 Juveniles Are Arrested,” The Seattle Times, Feb.
-18, 1970; “Window Glass Is Major Casualty,” The Seattle Times, Feb.
-18, 1970; “Hospitals Too Close For Gas — Moore,” Lou Corsaletti, The Seattle Times, Feb.
-18, 1970, p.
-A 4; “Militants Vow More Protests,” The Seattle Times, Feb.
-18, 1970, p.
-A 4; “Demonstrators Were Prepared For Battle,” Don Hannula, The Seattle Times, Feb.
-18, 1970, p.
-A 5; “Police Praised — Witness Tells of Officer’s Restraint,” The Seattle Times, Feb.
-18, 1970, p.
-B 1; “Who Is The Real Conspiracy?
-This Is!,” Helix, Feb.
-19, 1970, p.
-2; “Outside Leaders Hinted Behind Seattle Violence,” Larry McCarten, The Seattle Post-Intelligencer, Feb.
-19, 1970, p.
-1; “Mayor Warns Future Confrontation ‘Hooligans’,” The Seattle Post-Intelligencer, Feb.
-19, 1970, p.
-4; “Stiffer Laws, Stronger Protest Reaction Urged,” The Seattle Post-Intelligencer, Feb.
-19, 1970, p.
-4; “UW Students Reflect Confusion, Anger at Protest Violence Here,” Frank Herbert, The Seattle Post-Intelligencer, Feb.
-19, 1970, p.
-5; “49 Adults, 13 Juveniles Charged in Protest,” The Seattle Post-Intelligencer, Feb.
-19, 1970, p.
-5; “Tuesday’s Trouble: Public Defender Asks Probe Of Reported Police Excesses,” Don Hannula, The Seattle Times, Feb.
-19, 1970, p.
-A 8; “Out-Of-Towners May Have Led Demonstration, Says Uhlman,” The Seattle Times, Feb.
-18, 1970, p.
-A 8; “Youths March To Clean It Up,” Larry McCarten, The Seattle Post-Intelligencer, Feb.
-20, 1970, p.
-B; Walt Crowley, “Rites of Passage: A Memoir of the Sixties in Seattle” (University of Washington Press, 1995), pp. 168-169.
+Sources: “bertold brecht” (a.k.a.
+Charles Clark “Chip” Marshall III), “Stop the Courts,” Helix, February 12, 1970; Larry McCarten, Don Carter and Craig Smith, “U.S. Courthouse Attacked; 80 Arrested, Score Injured,” Seattle Post-Intelligencer, February 18, 1970, p.
+1; “Gas Lingers, Charges Filed,” Seattle Post-Intelligencer, February 18, 1970, p.
+3; Don Hannula, “Rioters’ Damage Put At $30,000; 75 Arrested,” The Seattle Times, February 18, 1970, p.
+1; “Uhlman Praises Police Conduct, Warns ‘Hooligans’,” The Seattle Times, February 18, 1970, p.
+1; “14 Juveniles Are Arrested,” The Seattle Times, February 18, 1970; “Window Glass Is Major Casualty,” The Seattle Times, February 18, 1970; Lou Corsaletti, “Hospitals Too Close For Gas — Moore,” The Seattle Times, February 18, 1970, p.
+A4; “Militants Vow More Protests,” The Seattle Times, February 18, 1970, p.
+A4; Don Hannula, “Demonstrators Were Prepared For Battle,” The Seattle Times, February 18, 1970, p.
+A5; “Police Praised — Witness Tells of Officer’s Restraint,” The Seattle Times, February 18, 1970, p.
+B1; “Who Is The Real Conspiracy?
+This Is!”
+Helix, February 19, 1970, p.
+2; Larry McCarten, “Outside Leaders Hinted Behind Seattle Violence,” Seattle Post-Intelligencer, February 19, 1970, p.
+1; “Mayor Warns Future Confrontation ‘Hooligans’,” Seattle Post-Intelligencer, February 19, 1970, p.
+4; “Stiffer Laws, Stronger Protest Reaction Urged,” Seattle Post-Intelligencer, February 19, 1970, p.
+4; Frank Herbert, “UW Students Reflect Confusion, Anger at Protest Violence Here,” Seattle Post-Intelligencer, February 19, 1970, p.
+5; “49 Adults, 13 Juveniles Charged in Protest,” Seattle Post-Intelligencer, February 19, 1970, p.
+5; Don Hannula, “Tuesday’s Trouble: Public Defender Asks Probe Of Reported Police Excesses,” The Seattle Times, February 19, 1970, p.
+A8; “Out-Of-Towners May Have Led Demonstration, Says Uhlman,” The Seattle Times, February 18, 1970, p.
+A8; Larry McCarten, “Youths March To Clean It Up,” Seattle Post-Intelligencer, February 20, 1970, p.
+B; Dennis P. Eichhorn with Cynthia King, “Seven-Up Seattle style,” The Rocket, May 1987, p.
+23; Walt Crowley, “Rites of Passage: A Memoir of the Sixties in Seattle” (University of Washington Press, 1995).